Last fact-checked: 5 March 2019

-With a population of only 4 million it is certainly less densely populated than many of Southeast Asia’s other cities, including Ho Chi Minh in the south of the country.
-However, it is still an effervescent city, and a stroll through the Old Quarter will remind you this is Southeast Asia as scooters and cyclos zip through narrow back lanes, and sidewalks become workshops, bike parks, street cafes and all other manner of uses besides walking on.
-It wouldn’t be truly Asia if there wasn’t a certain amount of chaos.
-With so many distractions you’d be forgiven for not noticing the skeleton of the city–15th century merchants’ houses, pagodas and temples, hidden from view by the swarming humanity going about their business.
+With a population of only four million, Hanoi is less densely populated than many of Southeast Asia’s other major cities, including Ho Chi Minh in the south of the country.
+A stroll through the rather chaotic Old Quarter is a must – but do look out for the swarms of scooters that zip through narrow back lanes, which themselves are often lined with food vendors and makeshift bars (all adding to the fun!).
+With so many distractions you’d be forgiven for not noticing the skeleton of the city–15th-century merchants’ houses, pagodas and temples, hidden from view by the swarming humanity going about their business.

 West of the Old Quarter is the Ba Dinh district, where the most important historical and cultural monuments of the city are located, dating back to the 11th century when the Imperial City was built, although only One Pillar Pagoda and the Temple of Literature remain.

 The city is a fusion of ancient and modern, and a recent construction boom has seen some of the tallest skyscrapers in the country spring up , drastically altering the skyline.

 Hanoi is a particularly cosmopolitan city and there is no shortage of facilities and amenities to satiate the needs of modern travelers.
 Dental patients will find the standards of dental care excellent, with plenty of things to see between appointments.

 The city lies on the banks of the Red River, in the north of Vietnam.